Satyampatel802212/Stack-overflow/README.md

-Website is live at https://stack-overflow-clone-gautam.vercel.app/
+Stack overflow clone Website is live at https://stack-overflow-clone-gautam.vercel.app/
 # `yarn install`
 use above command to the client side to install dependencies